-PRIORITY ITEM KEY STRATEGIES PERFORMANCE (KPA) CHALLENGES MEASUREMENT TARGETS investors, and an investment strategy to market the municipality has to be undertaken to win the investors) High rate of unemployment (this is due to low economic activities based on the above point) No investment framework Poor infrastructure to attract investors (a lack of economic infrastructure and dilapidating public infrastructures is causing a low investor pull) To ensure a strong public, private partnership throughout all the sectors in order to address the scarcity of jobs.
-Commitment of an analysis on best method for public engagement Continuous assessment of current initiatives against outcomes Adoption of a schedule of meetings of LED forum Consideration of LED as key driver of economy Provision for LED in budget allocations Synergy between LED and job creation with visible benefits and spinoffs Mobilization of investors Rehabilitation of the industrial area Adoption of investment Friendly financial policies and bylaws Contributions through SLPs and other ways by mining industry Mobilization of regular social commitments by private sector on priority service delivery issues Development and Dept. of Agriculture.
-Preparation of five business plans per annum Conducting LED Forum once in two months.
-Sector Committee Meetings to be conducted once a month.
-Identification of potential projects Consistence engagements with the funding institutions.
+PRIORITY ITEM KEY STRATEGIES PERFORMANCE (KPA) CHALLENGES MEASUREMENT TARGETS (KPA) Poor infrastructure to attract investors (a lack of economic infrastructure and dilapidating public infrastructures is causing a low investor pull) Continuous assessment of current initiatives against outcomes Adoption of a schedule of meetings of LED forum Consideration of LED as key driver of economy Provision for LED in budget allocations Synergy between LED and job creation with visible benefits and spinoffs Mobilization of investors Rehabilitation of the industrial area Adoption of investment Friendly financial policies and bylaws Contributions through SLPs and other ways by mining industry Mobilization of regular social commitments by private sector on priority service delivery issues Consistence engagements with the funding institutions.
 Mobilization of investors Rehabilitation of the industrial area Adoption of investment friendly financial policies and bylaws Preparation of investment Strategy Intensify LED involvement from the initial stages of sector developments.
-Ensure that the project for the farm is linked with the LED initiatives and functional Ensure that bankable business plans for anchor projects are prepared and prioritized by Exco and led forum Ensure that led forum and other committees are held for coordination and input on LED matters Ensure that job creation activities are aligned with LED interventions Ensure that the municipality facilitates the attraction of investors for Dannhauser area and for district economic growth To ensure a strong public, private partnership in order to address MUNICIPAL FINANCIAL VIABILITY & MANAGEMENT Low revenue base (this is due to the high reliant on grants from national and provincial government and minimal revenue from service charges and property rates mainly from the urban residential areas) Enhance economic development through reviewing and amending municipal by-laws to be more investor friendly; Ensuring that monies that are owed to the municipality are collected, (rates, taxes, traffic fines and other services that are collected) Municipal financial viability Adoption of a comprehensive debt collection policy Implementation of the said policy Regular reporting to EXCO Ensuring that the finance department is provided with necessary employees
+Ensure that the project for the farm is linked with the LED initiatives and functional Ensure that bankable business plans for anchor projects are prepared and prioritized by Exco and led forum Ensure that led forum and other committees are held for coordination and input on LED matters Ensure that job creation activities are aligned with LED interventions Ensure that the municipality facilitates the attraction of investors for Dannhauser area and for district economic growth To ensure a strong public, private partnership in order to address MUNICIPAL > Low revenue base (this > Enhance economic Municipal financial FINANCIAL VIABILITY & MANAGEMENT is due to the high reliant on grants from national and provincial government and minimal revenue from service charges and property rates mainly from the urban residential areas) Lack of funding (the municipality has outstanding projects that are required by the municipality but they are unfunded due to budget limitations) Significant debtors' book (the high debtor's book was caused by some individuals not seeking to pay the municipality and indigent debtors development through reviewing and amending municipal by-laws to be more investor friendly; Ensuring that monies that are owed to the municipality are collected, (rates, taxes, traffic fines and other services that are collected) Municipality appointment of a debt collector to ensure recovery of outstanding amounts from debtors.
+Capacitation Required for; Preparation of monthly financial statements Submission of monthly statements to EXCO viability Adoption of a comprehensive debt collection policy Implementation of the said policy Regular reporting to EXCO Ensuring that the finance department is provided with necessary employees for effective running of the department Ensure that the cleansing of database is undertaken for updating particulars clients and that all clients are registered and billed in terms of property act requires.
+Ensure that statutory reports are prepared and submitted to the relevant